schneebergerlab/pantohap/archive/README.md

    1) Uses sbatch_files/SBATCH_get_unique_kmers_from_assemblies_part1.sh and sbatch_files/SBATCH_get_unique_kmers_from_assemblies_part2.sh files.
 4) For each window, fetch the fasta sequence of the corresponding syntenic region for each of the genomes.
 Done using util.py -> get_node_query_sequence()
 5) From these fasta files, select kmers that are present only once in fasta and selected as candidate kmers from the assemblies.
 Done using sbatch_files/SBATCH_get_unique_kmer_per_window.sh
 6) Merge kmers present in sequences from a node and are specific on the node.
 Done using util.py -> get_unique_kmers_per_node().
-This creates the nodekmers*txt files which lists all identified kmer markers for each of the node.
+This creates the nodekmers\*.txt files which lists all identified kmer markers for each of the node.
 These kmers are then used to run EM and threading algorithms.